IonysosHedblom/shelf-react/README.md

 Shelf is small online solution for sorting books you are reading, want to or have read.

-# Link to a demo of the application
+# Below is a link to a demo of the application
 https://shelf-react.herokuapp.com/